Lake Louise Ski Resort

 The Lake Louise Ski Resort & Summer Gondola is a ski resort in western Canada, located in Banff National Park near the village of Lake Louise, Alberta.
-Located 57 km west of Banff, Lake Louise is one of three major (Note: With Banff Sunshine and Mt Norquay) ski resorts within Banff National Park.
+Located 57 km west of Banff, Lake Louise is one of three major (Note: With Banff Sunshine and Mt Norquay) ski resorts within Banff National Park, with the other two being Banff Sunshine and Mt.
+Norquay Ski Resort.

 The resort is situated on the southern slopes of the Slate Range, with most of its skiable terrain on the slopes of Whitehorn Mountain, with additional skiable terrain to the east on the lower western slope of Lipalian Mountain.
 The overall ski area is between the heights of Mount Richardson, Ptarmigan Peak, Pika Peak and Redoubt Mountain, all around 3000 m above sea level.
 The base of the slopes is defined by Pipestone River, a tributary of the Bow River, immediately north of the intersections between Highway 1A (Bow Valley Trail), Highway 1 (Trans-Canada Highway), and Highway 93 (Icefields Parkway).